-What is a master key?
+What is a Master Keyed System?

 We all have dreams, and, in my game I actually do, still - after all these years - dream of lock picking.
 I’ve had them all.